 - Spend at least five (5) hours a week at a work site.

 - Pursue a planned program of Cooperative Education that includes new or expanded responsibilities or learning opportunities beyond those of previous employment and training.

-- To have Cooperative Education staff confirm your eligibility, click here to complete a questionnaire.
+- To have Cooperative Education staff confirm your eligibility, complete our Cooperative Work Experience Education Eligibility Questionnaire.
 You will be contacted once the questionnaire is submitted (the questionnaire is an online webform).